-Gross Outlays: Gross Outlays are the sum of all payments made to liquidate obligations (other than the repayment of debt principals or other disbursements that are "means of financing" transactions).
-Outlays are the measure of Government spending.
+Gross Outlays: Gross outlays are the sum of all payments made to liquidate obligations (other than the repayment of debt principals or other disbursements that are "means of financing" transactions).
+Outlays are the measure of government spending.

-Net Outlay: The net outlay is determined by subtracting all offsetting collections (unexpired and expired) from gross outlays so that the contribution of the budget account to the Federal Government's bottom line (the surplus or deficit) can be determined.
+Net Outlay: The net outlay is determined by subtracting all offsetting collections (unexpired and expired) from gross outlays so that the contribution of the budget account to the government's bottom line (the surplus or deficit) can be determined.